btholt/complete-intro-to-databases/lessons/querying-mongodb.md

 db.pets.find({ type: "dog" }, { name: 1, breed: 1 });
 ```

 The `1` means "definitely include this".
 In thise case, we're only including name and breed.
 If you leave something out (like age) then it doesn't come along for the ride.
 Notice that `_id` does come along.
-If you don't want that, you have to explictly exclude it
+If you don't want that, you have to explicitly exclude it

 ```javascript
 db.pets.find({ type: "dog" }, { name: 1, breed: 1, _id: 0 });